Shut Up and Dance (Walk the Moon song): Live performances and other usage

 Walk the Moon played "Shut Up and Dance" live for the first time at Saint Louis University.
 The song received its first televised appearance on September 15, 2014, on Late Night with Seth Meyers.
 Starting in October, the band went on a North American tour to promote the song called the Shut Up and Tour (2014).
 Upon the release of Talking Is Hard, the band played the song along with "Anna Sun" on Jimmy Kimmel Live! on December 2, 2014.
 It was later included on the setlist of their Talking Is Hard Tour the following year in support of the album.
 On February 19, 2015, the band performed it on The Tonight Show Starring Jimmy Fallon.
 In March of that year, Walk the Moon performed the song on The Ellen DeGeneres Show.
 The band performed the song on The Today Show on April 15, 2015.
 They performed it on Good Morning America on July 10, 2015, in New York's Central Park.
 Since the band hails from Cincinnati, "Shut Up and Dance" and "Different Colors" was performed in front of a hometown audience at the 2015 Major League Baseball Home Run Derby at Great American Ball Park prior to the start of the exhibition contest on July 13, 2015.
 The band made a guest appearance at Taylor Swift's 1989 World Tour, performing the song together on July 24 in Foxborough, Massachusetts.
 Walk the Moon performed the song at the 2015 MTV Video Music Awards pre-show on August 30, 2015, where the band played on a circular, multicolored stage prior to the show's start.
 On December 31, 2015, the band performed the song on Dick Clark's New Year's Rockin' Eve in Times Square.
 On February 13, 2016, the band performed "Shut Up and Dance" and "Work This Body" at the 2016 NBA All-Star Game in Toronto, Canada.

 The song is featured in the 2018 American Broadway musical, Moulin Rouge!, mashed up with Pink's "Raise Your Glass".
 Kelly Clarkson sang a gender-flip version of this song on her television variety talk show The Kelly Clarkson Show.

+The song was featured in the 2025 Paul Thomas Anderson film One Battle After Another.